hulo-lang/docs/src/grammar/macro.md

 >An annotation is a form of metadata in programming languages, typically used to add supplementary information to a program without directly affecting its logic or execution.
 Annotations can be applied to classes, methods, variables, or other elements to support compile-time checks, runtime processing, or documentation generation.
 They are often used in frameworks or libraries for dependency injection, configuration, and code generation.

 ::: important
-In hulo annotations are the same concept as macros.
+In Hulo annotations are the same concept as macros.
 Therefore, you can call macro or annotation.
 :::

 ## 不带参数的